learn-co-curriculum/dsc-combining-dataframes-pandas/README.md

 ## Concatenating DataFrames

 Recall that "concatenation" means adding the contents of a second collection on to the end of the a first collection.
-We learned how to do this when working with strings.
+You learned how to do this when working with strings.
 For instance:

 ```python
 print('Data ' + 'Science!')
 # Output: "Data Science!"
 ```
-Since strings are a form of collections in python, we can concatenate them as above.
+Since strings are a form of collections in python, you can concatenate them as above.

 DataFrames are also collections, so it stands to reason that pandas provides an easy way to concatenate them.
 Examine the following diagram from the pandas documentation on concatenation: